starkers/ansible-role-autoupdate/README.md

 - alert me but do nothing
 - alert me if no updates have been run after XX days
 - send a test email to ensure alerting works
+- support for more platforms (including freebsd+pcbsd's new pkgng)

 License
 -------